-If you've never received chiropractic treatment, it's natural to ask about what to expect at the office.
-Synergy Spine & Health Center understands and will gladly answer your questions.
+It's natural to ask about what to expect at your office visit.
+Tampa Bay Spine & Sports Medicine understands and will gladly answer your questions.
 Below you'll find a few of the questions we often hear from patients.
-For more information, or to make an appointment, please call us at (727) 412-8503 or send us anmso-bidi-font-size:11.0pt; email at info@DrEricNye.com.
+For more information, or to make an appointment, please call us at (727) 412-8503 or send us an email at info@DrEricNye.com.
 We'll get back to you shortly!

 A: Spinal stenosis is a common condition in the elderly where a narrow spinal canal pinches on a spinal nerve root.
 Non-surgical care such as exercise and physical therapy is the treatment of choice.
 We have helped many patients with this condition.
 If you are a candidate for surgery we would recommend a consultation for you.

-A: Soft tissue massage is an integral part of most treatment programs.
-However, the goal of care is to get to the cause of your pain and the massage is mostly for temporary relief only.
+A: Yes!
+Soft tissue massage is an integral part of most treatment programs.

 A: Yes.
 Pinched nerves in the neck or low back cause arm or leg symptoms such as numbness, tingling or weakness.
 We will perform the necessary examination to diagnose this condition.
 The first line of treatment includes ergonomic or lifting advice, physical therapy, and exercise.
 Often anti-inflammatory medicine prescribed by your medical physician is important too.
 About 20% of the time pinched nerve symptoms worsen in the first month or fail to resolve over a 1 to 3 month period.
 Such cases require additional testing such as with an M.R.I. and more invasive treatments such as epidural injections or surgery.
 We will make appropriate referrals in these instances.

 A: Absolutely.
 Chiropractic along with postural/ergonomic advice is a proven approach for many headaches.
-Occassionally, multidisciplinary management with other specialists is required and a team approach is utilized.
+Occasionally, multidisciplinary management with other specialists is required and a team approach is utilized.

-A: Initially, the knee disorder is assessed and diagnosed.
+A: Chiropractic Adjustments, Physical Therapy, Viscosupplementation, Stem Cells and PRP Injections are all options.
+Initially, the knee disorder is assessed and diagnosed.
 As a an example knee tendinitis will require a thorough evaluation of the foot and hip as well as the knee.
 Proper foot wear and balance exercises along with a specialized patello-femoral tracking exercise program is utilized.

 A: Typically, we will evaluate you and begin a physical therapy/pain management program.
 However, an orthopedic consultation and M.R.I. evaluation will be necessary if no progress is seen within a few week period.
 Soft tissue massage, gentle exercises, electrical muscle stimulation, and heat or ice treatments are usually quite effective.